EbrahimKaram/Lebanese-Villages-List/README.md

 Look into the following
 https://www.geonames.org/export/ws-overview.html

+## Fuzzy Match
+This was the latest attempt using ChatGPT in August 25.
+It still uses the YAMLI api and caches some answers.
+I should remove the parenthesis before checking with yamli

 # How to Contribute

 If you are eager to help.
 Just download the repo and make a merge request.